Ignasi Miquel: Loan to Huesca

 On 31 August 2021, Miquel moved to SD Huesca also in the second division, on a one-year loan deal.

 Granada

 On 26 July 2022, Miquel signed a three-year contract with Granada CF, freshly relegated to the second level.
+His Granada contract was terminated by mutual consent in January 2025.

+Later career

+On 1 February 2025, Miquel signed a six-month contract with Levante UD in the second division, with an option for a further season.
+On 3 July, after achieving promotion as champions, he moved to CD Leganés on a one-year deal.

 International career

-Having previously represent the Spain U16 side, Miquel played for the Spain under-19 team after being called up for the side on two occasions.
+Having previously represented the Spain U16 side, Miquel played for the Spain under-19 team after being called up for the side on two occasions.
 Miquel made his Spain U19 debut on 19 April 2011, starting the whole game, in a 3–0 win over Russia U19.
 Miquel was part of the Spain U19 squad that won the 2011 European Championship.
 He was ever-present, starting and playing the full 90 minutes in every game of the tournament.

 In early 2013, Miquel was called up for the Spain U21 squad, and then made his debut for the Spanish U21 team on Tuesday 5 February 2013 in the 1–1 draw against Belgium, coming on as a 57th-minute substitute for Jordi Amat.